google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 {% endraw %}

 You'll need to set up a [personal access token] with write permissions to the storage repo and add it as an [environment secret] called `PERSONAL_ACCESS_TOKEN`.
 This is because the default GitHub auth token is not able to write to other repositories.

+If you would like PR fuzzing to only run fuzzers affected by the current change, you'll need to add these same options to the ["Build Fuzzers" step above](#pr-fuzzing).
+The way "affected fuzzers" are determined is by using coverage reports.

 If this isn't specified, corpora and coverage reports will be uploaded as GitHub artifacts instead.